extension-js/extension.js/docs/MESSAGING.md

 ```

 The older `--author`, `--author-mode`, and `EXTENSION_AUTHOR_MODE` names still work as hidden
 aliases and accept any truthy value.
-They are deprecated; use `--debug`.
+They are deprecated, use `--debug` instead.

 ## The identity card

-A top-level command prints one card before its first work line:
+A top-level command prints one card, in the boot order above:

 ```
  🧩 Extension.js 4.0.16
     Browser        Chromium 141
     Extension      out-probe 1.0.0
     Extension ID   aicjcgkbnbnjnnckchpjcjjcdnpjjhga
-    Profile        /work/out-probe/dist/extension-js/profiles/chromium-profile
+    Profile        ~/.extension-js/profiles/chromium
     Run ID         ms250dnw-hkhe4xpd · PID 46476
 ```

 Rows are omitted when the value is unknown.
 There is no `n/a`.
-The launched
+Row presence follows fact
-browser's profile directory is session identity, so it renders as the
+availability, not call site: `build` and the `--no-browser` modes show an Output row, a
-`Profile` row on the paths that know it.
-A launch that cannot show the card,
+launch shows Profile and Run ID, a non-default binary adds a Binary row.
+A launch that
-such as the deduped preview leg of `start`, keeps the standalone debug profile
+cannot show the card, such as the deduped preview leg of `start`, keeps the standalone debug
-line instead.
+profile line instead.

 **The extension ID and the run ID are never abbreviated.** People paste the extension ID
 straight into `chrome://extensions`, and a truncated value sends them hunting for the rest.